mike-thompson-day8/cljsbuild-none-test-seed/README.md

 Then, load `test.html` into a browser.
 Bingo!
 You should see the output from emerick.cljs.test.

-Or, at the command line (in the root directory) you can try this:
+Or, if the browser is not your thing, at the command line (in the root directory) you can try this:
 ```
 phantomjs test/bin/runner-none.js  compiled/test/goog/ compiled/test.js
 ```